 Obviously, we must first favor small models especially if you must take the elevator to access your apartment.

-It is also preferable to opt for an easy to train and barking dog to live in harmony with its neighborhood.
+Some dogs are difficult to train so it is preferable to choose for an easy to train and barking dog, to live in harmony with its neighborhood.
 A dog that barks a lot can be very problematic, just as a dog difficult to master can be awkward in the common areas of your building.

 Here are 5 dog breeds that combine all these qualities of apartment living: